Korleones/education_module/README.md

 ## A Comprehensive System for Curated Science Progression and Career Guidance

-This document outlines the core modules of the Arludo STEM Learning and Career Exploration Platform, built using **React Native (Expo)** and **TypeScript**.
-The platform transforms abstract career goals into **concrete, personalized, and actionable learning pathways** aligned with the Australian Curriculum v9 (AC9).
+This document outlines the core modules of the STEM Learning and Career Exploration Platform, built using **React Native (Expo)** and **TypeScript**.
+The platform transforms abstract career goals into **concrete, personalized, and actionable learning pathways**

 ---